Skip to main content

 7. Fill in the following fields:

-• disconnectType — select Expression and enter Flow.disconnectType.
+• disconnectType — enter Flow.disconnectType and select Literal from the list next to the field.
 Save and publish your flow.

-8. Create a new flow for the UserEndEvent event and repeat steps 1–7 with these changes:
+8. Create a new flow for the UserEndEvent event and repeat steps 1–7 with the following changes:

 2. For the topic field, select Literal and enter v2.detail.events.conversation.id.user.end.